 This program offers students the opportunity to work closely with IOP staff to facilitate operations and programming, playing a central role in supporting the IOP's many activities and events.
 Interns gain valuable knowledge and skills in public and social service as well as in politics and policymaking.
 IOP House internships are available to undergraduate and graduate students, are paid, and are eligible for workstudy.

-- Communications: The Communications intern is responsible for supporting the Communications team in social media, newsletters and all online communications, website maintenance, data collection and analysis, multimedia support and development including graphic design and video.
-The intern is responsible for a large portion of the public messaging about the IOP and our events and other programs.
+- Communications: The Communications interns are responsible for supporting the Communications team in social media, newsletters and all online communications, website maintenance, data collection and analysis, multimedia support and development including graphic design and video.
+The interns are responsible for a large portion of the public messaging and content creation for the IOP, events, and programs.

-- Internships Programs: The Internship Programs intern helps manage the logistics for the IOP's substantive and extensive internship program.
-The intern helps organize data and information about internships, employers, and other opportunities for students.
-This intern reports to the Assistant Director, Internship Programs.
+- Career Development: The Career Development intern helps manage the logistics for the IOP's substantive and extensive internship program.
+The intern helps organize data and information about internships, employers, and other opportunities for students, as well as plan career development workshops and treks across the academic year.
+The intern reports to Career Development's Director and Program Coordinator.

-- House Manager: The House Manager intern works closely with our Assistant Director of Operations and Budget to ensure the smooth day-to-day operation of the Institute of Politics.
+- House Manager: The House Manager interns (2) work closely with our Director of Operations and Budget to ensure the smooth day-to-day operation of the Institute of Politics.
 This includes welcoming students and guests to our house, answering phone calls, and maintaining senior staff and event schedules.

-Please contact Karnika Iyengar, Director of Career Advancement, at firstname.lastname@example.org with any questions.
+Please contact Scott Davis, Program Coordinator of Career Development, at firstname.lastname@example.org with any questions.